-1) point-source long-slit linear spectropolarimetry with any grating and setting

-2) point-source long-slit circular and all-stokes spectropolarimetry

-3) diffuse long-slit spectropolarimetry (with spatial information)

-4) multi-object (MOS) grating spectropolarimetry

-5) imaging spectropolarimetry (using beamsplitter cross-dispersion in imaging mode)

-6) Fabry-Perot spectropolarimetry
+- 1) point-source long-slit linear spectropolarimetry with any grating and setting - 2) point-source long-slit circular and all-stokes spectropolarimetry - 3) diffuse long-slit spectropolarimetry (with spatial information) - 4) multi-object (MOS) grating spectropolarimetry - 5) imaging spectropolarimetry (using beamsplitter cross-dispersion in imaging mode) - 6) Fabry-Perot spectropolarimetry

-Polarimetry re-commissioning has been completed for mode 1) point-source or compact object targets for linear long-slit spectropolarimetry.
-This mode is already in normal operation for gratings PG0300 and PG0900, and we will prioritize the remaining grating polarimetric characterizations based on Phase 1 submissions.
-Therefore, for the 2016-2, we offer long-slit linear spectropolarimetry of point-source or compact targets.
+Polarimetry re-commissioning has been completed for mode 1) point-source or compact object targets for linear long-slit spectropolarimetry and is currently being commissioned for extended objects.
+We will prioritize the remaining grating polarimetric characterizations based on Phase 1 submissions.
+Therefore, for the 2017-1, we offer long-slit linear spectropolarimetry.

-Diffuse object linear spectropolarimetry and circular/all-stokes spectropolarimetry are the likely next modes to be commissioned, and the priorities for the commissioning work will be set by the proposals being submitted for 2016-2.
-We ask that those interested in any other modes (e.g. imaging polarimetry) contact salthelp with their wishes by the same Phase-1 deadline.
+The priorities for the continued commissioning work will be set by the proposals being submitted for 2017-1.
+We ask that those interested in any other modes contact salthelp with their wishes by the same Phase-1 deadline.